You know, the question I keep getting asked over the week, oh, you got to help Trump.

 You can get it at Amazon.com.

-Ed Klein destined to be another number one New York Times bestseller.
+Ed Klein, destined to be another number one New York Times bestseller.

-Um, which is always entertaining when I can guess right.
+Which is always entertaining when I can guess right.

 Anyway, thank you, sir.

-Thank you to be great to be here with you.
+Great to be here with you.

-The President's made more than a hundred million dollars?
+The president's made more than $100 million?

 You made three speeches for Goldman Sachs.

-You were paid six hundred and seventy-five thousand dollars for three speeches.
+You were paid $675,000 for three speeches.

 Was that a mistake?